gkjpettet/roo/README.md

 You'll notices that this repo has an `extras/` folder which contains goodies additional to the source code.
 These are detailed below:

+### RainbowJS/

+Contains a custom syntax definition for the Roo programming language to allow you to highlight Roo code on webpages using [Craig Campbell's](https://craig.is/) [Rainbow](https://github.com/ccampbell/rainbow) javascript syntax highlighter.
+I also include SASS and CSS files to colour the code.

+### Sublime Text 3

+Contains a syntax definition file to enable Roo syntax highlighting in [Sublime Text 3](https://www.sublimetext.com/3).
+It also contains light and dark colour themes.

 [homebrew]: https://brew.sh
 [homepage]: https://roolang.org